michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 I think GTP as a whole has been a failure: it certainly failed to achieve its goals.
 However, I think we've learned some useful things along the way.

+My list of high-level takeaways would be:
+- Entrepreneurship has a lot of potential, and there are many opportunities which could do with further exploration
+- Influencing the entrepreneurship process is tricky, and may require applying leverage indirectly (via institutions, funders, etc.)
+- More granular cause prioritization would be very useful for "explorers"
+- The top-down/bottom-up conflict is real, but there is scope for hybrid solutions

 I'm still very interested in this area, and I'd be very happy to talk to anyone about it in more detail.
 In particular, if you're interested in working on any of the ideas in this document, please do get in touch.